swesterfeld/liquidsfz/README.md

 ### WINDOWS BINARY

-The Windows plugin is available here:
+The Windows plugin is no longer supported (in 0.4.0 or higher), an old version is avialable at

 * https://github.com/swesterfeld/liquidsfz/releases/download/0.3.2/liquidsfz-0.3.2-win64.zip